 Home prices continued to rise at record rates in May according to S&P Case-Shiller Home Price Indices.
 National home prices rose by 16.60 percent year-over-year in May as compared to 14.80 percent year-over-year price growth in April.
 The 10-City Home Price Index reported home prices rose 16.40 percent year-over-year and 1.90 percent month-to-month.

 Last week’s scheduled economic reporting included readings from the Fed’s Federal Open Market Committee, news on changing FHA home loan requirements for borrowers with student loans, and reporting on job openings.
 Weekly reports on mortgage rates and jobless claims were also released.

-Last week’s economic reports included readings from Case-Shiller Housing Price Indices and Commerce Department reports on housing starts and building permits issued.
-Readings on pending home sales and consumer confidence were released along with weekly reports on mortgage rates and initial jobless claims.
+Last week’s economic reports included readings from S&P Case-Shiller Home Price Indices and data on pending home sales.
+Readings on job growth and und unemployment were also released along with weekly reports on mortgage rates and jobless claims.